ysz20011009/FSVR/README.md

     	├── ...
   ```
 ## Download
-Note: To access the FSVR dataset, please send an email to yunyi@gnnu.edu.cn.
+Note: To access the FSVR dataset, please sign the end user license and email to yunyi@gnnu.edu.cn.
 The download link will be provided after completion.